Any of the following will do: a smart phone OR a laptop OR a tablet OR an ipad OR a desktop.

 Your Sandbridge Team: Ken Kolodner - taught at countless week-long music camps including Swannanoa for 20 years, Meadowlark (14 years), KMW (15+ years), Common Ground (15+), John Campbell (5 years), Augusta (4 years), Northeast Dulcimer Symposium (3 years) and hundreds of weekend festivals

-Teaching Assistant Mary Lynn Michal (van Deventer) (Mary Lynn has nearly 100 students, most of whom are online.
+Teaching Assistant Mary Lynn Michal (formerly van Deventer) (Mary Lynn has nearly 100 students, most of whom are online.
 Ken's teaching assistant for the last four years for Week #1 and #2, Newbie week, Watkins Glen).
 ML will be the teaching assistant for all weeks (except for fiddle).

 Technical support: Laurie McCarriar (Are you tech challenged?
 Have NO fear.
 Laurie is super patient and can figure out your issues!)